 When you spot ideas for design improvement, work with your design team or an outsourced design engineer to prototype it.
 This step can help you create a new design that might be more functional or durable and minimize waste, time to produce, and costs.

-Keep in mind that designers can also help you study the issues you're facing.
-They can use best practices to recommend improvements you may not see yourself.
+Keep in mind that designers can also help you study the issues you’re facing.
+They can use best practices to recommend improvements in design or the production of it you may not see yourself.

 Map your process from start to finish to document who and what is involved at every stage.
 When you take on this task, you’ll be able to see how inputs flow, employees get involved, and products move.
 Then, you might find defects in your process, ideas for improvement, or opportunities to bring in automation.